kurttheviking/cubed/README.md

 npm install cubed
 ```

-Add the `cubed` backend configuration to your statsd configuration file. (used when starting statsd: e.g. `node stats.js config.js`).
+Add the `cubed` backend configuration to your statsd configuration file.

 ```javascript
 {